cloudfract/cloudfract/README.md

-# cloudfract
+# CloudFract

-A fractal generating system built for the cloud.
+A [fractal](https://www.google.com/search?q=fractal&tbm=isch) generating system built for the cloud.

 # Overview

-The project is intended to demonstrate the characteristics of a modern cloud-based application.
+The project was initially conceived as a fun way to demonstrate the characteristics of a modern cloud-based application.
+The system consists of loosely coupled, stateless components that interact through a message-oriented middleware.

 # Components

+The components for the system are written in JavaScript, utilizing Node.js as the primary back-end technology.

-## API Service (fract-api)
+## API Service

+fract-api

-Provides public-facing client interface for the system.
+Provides a RESTful client interface into the system.

-## Fractal Generation Service (fract-generator)
+## Fractal Generation Service

-Generates fractal images.
+fract-generator

+This component generates fractal images upon request.
+The current implementation uses [Mandelbulber](http://www.mandelbulber.com/) to generate the fractal images.
+The goal is to create additional generator worker node types that can generate fractals from similar utilities.

-## Fractal Registry Service (fract-registry)
+## Registry Service

-Manages fractal metadata.
+fract-registry

+This component provides an abstraction layer to the back-end data store that houses the fractal metadata.
+The current implementation uses [CouchDB](http://couchdb.apache.org/) to store metadata.
+The goal is to create additional registry worker node types that can manage meta-data using alternate storage technologies.

-## Fractal Object Storage Service  (fract-store)
+## Object Storage Service

-Stores fractal images in the backend object store.
+fract-store

+This component provides an abstraction layer to the back-end object store that houses the fractal image data.
+The current implementation uses [Swift](https://wiki.openstack.org/wiki/Swift) to store image data.
+The goal is to create additional storage worker node types that can manage image data using alternate storage technologies.

+Note: This component is not implemented yet.
+Currently, the fract-generator component is persisting the image data through the registry service.

 # Development